ShrilekhaManchirala/ShrilekhaManchirala/README.md

 - 👋 Hi, I’m @ShrilekhaManchirala
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning C,Java,Python
-- I'm doing AIML internship at SkillDunia
+- I have completed AIML internship at SkillDunia
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 How to reach me:LinkedIn
-- 😄 Pronouns: ...
+- 😄 Pronouns: She/her
 - ⚡ Fun fact: ...

 <!---